martinjackson/simple-widgets/docs/SearchFunct.md

 The two functions in this file are a sequential search and a binary search.

-1.  ** search **
+1.  **search**
     This will sequential search a table until the key is found and return the number the table entry associated with this key.

     Parameters:
-    a.  table       the table or array to be searched
+    -  table = the table or array to be searched
-    b.  key         the key to search for in the table
+    -  key = the key to search for in the table
-    c.  field       the field in the table to search
+    -  field = the field in the table to search

     Returns the entry in the table associated with the key.
 If the key is not found null is returned.